Hellenic Heads – Six Eras of Greek History By Greek Sculptor George Petrides

 By Greek-American Sculptor George Petrides

-Inspired by Greece’s rich cultural past and to coincide with the bicentennial celebration of the Greek War of Independence (1821) and the centennial anniversary of the Smyrna Catastrophe of 1922 when one of the wealthiest cities of the Ottoman Empire, on the Aegean coast of Anatolia, inhabited mostly by Greeks, Jews and Armenians, went up in flames, Greek sculptor, George Petrides, created six huge busts standing over two meters tall, each inspired by a period of Greek history.
+The sculptures, inspired by Greece’s rich cultural past were created to coincide with the bicentennial celebration of the Greek War of Independence (1821) and the centennial anniversary of the Smyrna Catastrophe of 1922 when one of the wealthiest cities of the Ottoman Empire, on the Aegean coast of Anatolia, inhabited mostly by Greeks, Jews and Armenians, went up in flames.

 1. Classical Greek Period (510 BC to 323 BC)